-Cognitive behavioral therapy (CBT), Harm reduction, Motivational interviewing (MI), Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Harm Reduction, Motivational Interviewing, Solution-focused, Strengths-based

 I believe in having a collaborative approach with clients, using one's strengths and abilities, to instill a sense of purpose and happiness.
 I use a strength-based approach that aims to find solutions, develop a greater sense of confidence in one's own abilities, identify and cope with specific challenges.

 MS - Marital and Family Therapy, Cal State University Dominguez Hills